PNDeb/pinenote-tweaks/pn_handbook/userguide_raw/docs/index.md

-# Userguide for the Debian-trixie PineNote OS image
+# Userguide for the Debian Trixie PineNote OS image

 ## Introduction

 Hi there, nice of you to install this Debian image on your PineNote!

-Before you begin, please bear in mind that the PineNote, and this image, is aimed a experienced users and developers, and many things need manual tweaking or do not just work yet.
+Before you begin, please bear in mind that the PineNote, and this image, is aimed at experienced users and developers and many things need manual tweaking or do not just work yet.
 However, many things also work, and you can take control of quite a lot of things.